 - Work to weaken and eventually kill the plants

-- Killing the plants are the ultimate goal, but sometimes this can be difficult or impossible to achieve immediately.
+- Killing the plants are the ultimate goal, but sometimes it can be difficult or impossible to achieve immediately.

 - Weakening the plants is a first step.
 This can reduce its propagation, spread, and dominance over neighboring plants.

 - Avoid digging.
-Digging is problematic because of the potential to bring seeds to the surface for germination, and to spread roots or rhizomes.
+Digging can bring seeds to the surface for germination, and spread roots or rhizomes.

 - Consider smothering.
 Smothering roots and rhizomes is an excellent way to kill certain plants, and smothering of seed infested soil prevents germination of seeds.
-Smothering can be done with newspaper and cardboard with woodchips on top.
-The smothering effect will last for a few years, and then the newspaper decomposes.
+Smothering can be done with newspaper and cardboard with woodchips on top, whose smothering effect will last for a few years until the paper decomposes.

 - Avoid landscape fabric or plastic sheeting, unless you resolve to remove it within a few years.

 - Consider cutting.
 Cutting the top growth removes an important source of energy for the plant.
 Then the plant must expend energy from the roots to regrow it.
 This may not kill the plant, but will weaken it.